 That activity represents hundreds of billions of pounds in exports.
 It also includes both limited companies and sole traders, and it covers everything from selling homemade goods on Etsy to business consultancy work in developing economies.

 But no matter which country you’ve been trading in, you’ll probably be responsible for paying taxes on it.
-Her Majesty’s Revenue and Customs (HMRC) is the UK Government’s tax authority, and it imposes a wide range of rules on foreign income and how that overseas income is taxed here in the UK.
+His Majesty’s Revenue and Customs (HMRC) is the UK Government’s tax authority, and it imposes a wide range of rules on foreign income and how that overseas income is taxed here in the UK.